-I encourage you to glance out of your car window on your way home from work.
+I encourage you to glance out of your car (or house) window on your way home from work (or from working in the other room).
 What will you see?
 Snow covered hills?
 Brown dead grass?
 No, you’ll see blossoming trees and budding flowers.
 You’ll see green grass and blue skies.
 I mean…it is spring after all.

 Take our film for The Farms of Hanover Foods for further proof:

 We want to help you make the best film possible.
 Don’t wait too long to pull the trigger – especially if your deadline is quickly approaching (and the foliage is turning).
 If you have more wiggle room with your deadline, we can get started with just outdoor b-roll for your film and shoot the remaining indoor shots in the fall or winter.